Financial Aid Attendance/Withdrawal Policies

 Loan Eligibility and Less than Half-Time Enrollment

-Students must be enrolled for at least half time (six credit hours or at least a part-time co-op) to be eligible for loans.
+Students must be enrolled for at least half time (six credit hours or a part-time co-op) to be eligible for loans.
 Any time a Stafford loan-borrowing student withdraws to less than half time, takes off a semester, or enrolls for less than six credit hours, federal regulations require the student to complete exit counseling.

 Even if the student intends to return to Cincinnati State with at least six credit hours, the student’s repayment deferment time period begins when enrollment is less than six credit hours, and exit counseling is required.
 Students may complete exit counseling at www.studentloans.gov.